-- vaccines and certain live vaccines. - sess the efficiency of Injection can be subcutaneous or intramuscular depending on the vaccine. - correctly maintained. - Ensure all chick's are Trained and committed crew along with a well organised program of work is essential.
+- vaccines and certain live vaccines. - sess the efficiency of Injection can be subcutaneous or intramuscular depending on the vaccine. - correctly maintained. - Ensure all chick's are Trained and committed crew along with a well Check vaccine reaction organised program of work is essential.